osteele/sitters.server/README.md

     $EDITOR .env
     # fill in value for FIREBASE_SECRET

-Create the database and initialize it.
+Create and initialize the database.

     npm run initialize-database